pawelgrzybek/pawelgrzybek.com/archetypes/default.md

 ---
 title: "{{ replace .Name "-" " " | title }}"
-excerpt: "This is a description"
+description: "This is a description"
 draft: true
 ---